ArcFramework/arcframework.github.io/validation.md

 <a name="custom-validation-rules"></a>
 ## Custom Validation Rules

-Laravel provides a variety of helpful validation rules; however, you may wish to specify some of your own.
-One method of registering custom validation rules is using the `extend` method on the `Validator` [facade](/docs/{{version}}/facades).
+Arc provides a variety of helpful validation rules; however, you may wish to specify some of your own.
+One method of registering custom validation rules is using the `extend` method on the `Validator` class.
+Because Arc does not support facades like Laravel, we just need to grab the validator out of the service container.
 Let's use this method within a [service provider](/docs/{{version}}/providers) to register a custom validation rule:

     <?php

-    namespace App\Providers;
+    namespace MyVendor\MyPlugin\Providers;

     use Illuminate\Support\ServiceProvider;
-    use Illuminate\Support\Facades\Validator;

-    class AppServiceProvider extends ServiceProvider
+    class PluginServiceProvider extends ServiceProvider
     {
         /**
          * Bootstrap any application services.